All resources

 If you want to get data from BigQuery to visualized in Google Sheets, there is a Google sheets extension that allows you to query data directly from Google BigQuery and build reports based on the imported data.

-Cohort Analysys
+Cohort Analysis

 Last but not least, we wanted to share with you one of our favorite reports for Google Sheets — the cohort analysis report.

 Cohort analysis is a powerful analytical technique used to understand the behavior and common details of a specific group of individuals over time.
+Data visualization helps to clarify and communicate complex information, making it easier to understand customer behavior through cohort analysis.

 It involves dividing a larger audience into smaller groups, or cohorts, based on a common characteristic or event.
 These cohorts are then analyzed to identify patterns and trends that can help businesses make informed decisions and improve their strategies.

 The most common case of cohort analysis in marketing is to track the behavior of customers who made their first purchase in a particular month.
-By analyzing this cohort, businesses can determine the retention rate, average purchase value, and lifetime value of these customers.
+By analyzing data from this cohort, businesses can determine the retention rate, average purchase value, and lifetime value of these customers.
 This information can be valuable in identifying the most effective marketing channels, optimizing customer acquisition strategies, and improving customer loyalty.

 Additionally, you can read our detailed guide to cohort analysis in Google Analytics 4 and Google Sheets, where we provide very detailed instructions.
 We’ve also hosted a webinar on cohort analysis.